10 Interesting Activities to Celebrate Teacher’s Day This Year

 6. Help Your Child Put Together a Care Package for a Teacher

 If your child has a favourite teacher, you can encourage them to put a care package for them.
 Remember, your child doesn’t need to buy expensive things.
 Whatever he picks will be loved by his teacher.
 He can also gift a basket full of baked goodies to his favourite teacher.
 If your child is old enough to bake, help him bake cookies and other items, and gift them to his teachers.

 7. Help Your Child Set Up a Virtual Meeting With His Teachers

-Now if you want to help your child celebrate Teachers’ Day during the lockdown, you can talk to the parents of his friends and connect with your child’s teachers, and set up a time for a virtual meet.
-Ask your child and his friends to prepare some songs and speech for Teachers’ Day and let them surprise their teachers on the occasion of Teachers’ Day.
+Now, if you want to help your child celebrate Teachers’ Day during the lockdown, you can talk to the parents of his friends and connect with your child’s teachers, and set up a time for a virtual meeting.
+Ask your child and his friends to prepare some songs and speeches for Teachers’ Day and let them surprise their teachers on the occasion of Teachers’ Day.